Git-Romer/dis08-assignment-2/README.md

 * Every group member has its own branch to use while working!
 This allows us to work simultaniously on the same document without breaking or loosing our data.
   * **Usage:**
     1. **Before starting to work** making sure to be in the right branch by typing: `git checkout [YourBranchname]`.
-(To list all available branches type: `git branch`)

-    2. Make sure to update your branch with the master branch before starting to work by using: `git merge master`
+(To list all available branches type: `git branch`).
+Also verify that your branch is up to date with the master branch by using: `git merge master`

-    3. After saving the files, adding them to the queue and commiting them, type the following to return to the master branch: `git checkout master`.
+    2. After saving the files, adding them to the queue and commiting them, type the following to return to the master branch: `git checkout master`.

-    4. From there you need to merge your work with the master branch with this command: `git merge[YourBranchname]`.
+    3. From there you need to merge your work with the master branch with this command: `git merge[YourBranchname]`.

-    5. In case this command returns a error code that states that the same file was changed elsewhere, please make sure to compare both and decide which one is the better one or what could be merged.
+    4. In case this command returns a error code that states that the same file was changed elsewhere, please make sure to compare both and decide which one is the better one or what could be merged.

-    6. Finally finish your work by pushing it with the following command: `git push`.
+    5. Finally finish your work by pushing it with the following command: `git push`.

 ___